 - Apply Online

-and such other secure services as the relevant member of Standard Life Aberdeen group may notify the Intermediary of from time to time.
+and such other secure services as the relevant member of Phoenix Group may notify the Intermediary of from time to time.

 Standard Life means Standard Life Assurance Limited (company number SC286833) and having its registered office at Standard Life House, 30 Lothian Road, Edinburgh EH1 2DH.
 It is on the FCA register with registration number 439567.
 In respect of Irish business, its registered office is at 90 St Stephen’s Green, Dublin 2 (company number 905495).
 It is on the Central Bank’s Register with reference number C42358.